InfinitePeripherals/QWedge-Android/docs/index.md

 3. The ModifyTestBarcode function must return an object with format as follow:

     ```JavaScript=
         {
             accept: Boolean,
             adjBarcode: String,
             adjSymbology: customSymbology,          // Optional
             adjSymbologyText: customSymbologyText   // Optional
         }
     ```
     - `accept`: the value should be a boolean, that tell QWedge if the scanned barcode is accepted and passed the validation.
-    - `adjBarcode`: the actual barcode value that should be broadcasted to your application.
+    - `adjBarcode`: the actual barcode value that should be broadcasted to your application, or a JSON string.
     - `adjSymbology`: the modified symbology type if you want to return a custom symbology, other than the original symbology from the engine.
     - `adjSymbologyText`: the modified symbology type text of your modified symbology above.